Marseonrabbit/who.vikash/DEPLOYMENT.md

 4. Click "Add Custom Domain"
 5. Follow the instructions to verify your domain ownership
 6. Update your domain's DNS settings as instructed by Render

-## Troubleshooting

-If you encounter any issues with your deployment:

-- Check the build logs for errors
-- Verify that your build and start commands are correct
-- Ensure your code works properly in your local development environment
-- Make sure your repository is public or properly connected to Render
-- Check that you've set the correct environment variables

 ## Resources